Robust Regulation of Firms' Access to Consumer Data: Introduction

-In this paper, I analyze this question from a normative standpoint.
-Specifically, I study an environment where a regulator, concerned about consumer surplus, has the power to decide what data a firm can access, but faces non-Bayesian uncertainty regarding the correlation structure between the data and consumers' willingness to pay, and hence about the way the firm will use the consumers' information to segment the market and set prices.
-She aims to implement a policy that is robust to this uncertainty.
-What should such a policy look like?
+In this paper, I explore this question by analyzing a scenario in which a regulator concerned about consumer surplus has the authority to control which data a firm can access, yet faces non-Bayesian uncertainty regarding how firms will exploit this consumer information to segment the market and set prices.
+More formally, I represent this uncertainty by assuming that the regulator lacks knowledge of the correlation structure between the data and consumers' willingness to pay.

-The regulator's limited knowledge of the correlation between data and willingness to pay stems from firms frequently holding superior information essential for understanding the connection between the two.
-For example, firms may utilize marketing metrics that are out of reach for the regulator, which can be crucial for comprehending this correlation.
-Moreover, firms can estimate the correlation by matching the data with consumers' past purchase decisions, a capability not available to the regulator.
-More broadly, recent developments in the collection, transmission, and analysis of consumer data have provided firms with a powerful new tool for pricing decisions.
-However, the novelty of this pricing tool suggests that policymakers and regulators lack sufficient evidence and information regarding its use.
-Hence, implementing robust policies might be imperative.

-Formally, in my model, a monopolist (he) sells a good to a unit mass of consumers, each possessing a privately known valuation for the good, which can take values from a finite set.
-The monopolist gains additional information about consumers through what I refer to as a \textit{database}.
-This database assigns a unique label from a finite set to each consumer.
-For instance, this label can indicate a consumer characteristic such as income level, gender, race, etc. For any database, the monopolist can discern the correlation between the valuations and the labels.
-Consequently, he can leverage the database to segment the market and engage in third-degree price discrimination.
+I consider a model in which a monopolist (he) sells a good to a unit mass of consumers.
+Each consumer is privately informed about their valuation for the good, which takes finitely many values.
+The monopolist can acquire additional information about consumers through what I call a \textit{database}.
+A database specifies the correlation between consumers' valuations and a \textit{covariate}, which assigns a label from a finite set to each consumer.
+This covariate may capture characteristics such as income, gender, or race.
+The database is valuable because it allows the monopolist to segment the market and engage in third-degree price discrimination.